 Multi-district Litigation is what happens when multiple cases from different federal courts are brought together.
 It only applies to cases filed in federal courts, though some states have their own version of Multi-district Litigation (for example, Philadelphia has a mass torts program).

-When there are numerous federal cases involving common questions of fact, the Judicial Panel on MultiDistrict Litigation (JPML) can decide to bring all of those cases together for coordinated pre-trial proceedings.
+When there are many federal cases involving common questions of fact, the Judicial Panel on Multi-district Litigation (JPML) can bring all of those cases together for coordinated pre-trial proceedings.
 By bringing these cases together, parties to the cases can share in the cost-benefits of avoiding duplicative common discovery.
-For example, in an individual case by a person alleging Yaz caused a stroke, that plaintiff would have to pay for the costs of depositions of Bayer’s corporate representatives and scientists.
+For example, in an individual case by a person alleging Yaz caused a stroke, the plaintiff would have to pay for the costs of depositions of Bayer’s corporate representatives and scientists.

 Why are Yasmin/Yaz Lawyers trying to get an MDL started?

-Plaintiffs in a number of Yasmin/Yaz cases have asked the JPML to approve a Yasmin/Yaz MDL.
-The JPML will receive documents from all parties stating their position on the matter; will have a hearing with arguments for and possibly against; and will then make a decision whether to form a Yasmin/Yaz MDL.
+Plaintiffs in several Yasmin/Yaz cases have asked the JPML to approve a Yasmin/Yaz MDL.
+The JPML will receive documents from all parties stating their position on the matter; will have a hearing with arguments for and possibly against; and will then decide whether to form a Yasmin/Yaz MDL.

 MDLs are not Class Actions